Leaving a Legacy:

 What is a bequest?

-When a donor makes a “bequest,” they commit a gift through their will or living trust that takes effect after their lifetime.
+When a donor makes a “bequest,” they commit a gift through their will that takes effect after their lifetime.
 This is the most common way that people make a gift to charity at the time of death.

 An increasing number of people are making planned charitable gifts through beneficiary designations of individual retirement accounts (IRAs).
 Withdrawals from a traditional IRA account are generally subject to ordinary income-tax rates.
 This rule applies to withdrawals made by heirs who inherit IRAs, as well as for the original account owner.
 However, leaving a gift to charity out of an IRA eliminates the income tax and provides the full amount to the charity.
 Another beneficiary designation gift includes life insurance.